Quanterness chambered cairn: History

 of 4.27 m.
 The tomb consisted of a main chamber and several smaller chambers.
 There was an attempt to dig through the rubble filled long entrance passage, but that was discontinued after 4.27 m.
 The floor of the main chamber was covered with a layer of human, animal and bird skeletal remains mixed with soil and rocks.

 The site was not excavated again until 1972.
 From 1972 to 1974, archaeologist Colin Renfrew investigated the burial monument with the goal of further studying the mound's interior and to obtain organic material for radiocarbon dating.
 His study revealed that the mound covered a rectangular chamber and six side compartments.
 He recovered large quantities of human skeletal remains, approximately 12,500 fragments along with pottery and other artefacts.
 Near the opening of the entrance passage, and built into the mound, a circular structure was uncovered that was later determined to be an Iron Age roundhouse.
 The roundhouse dates to probably around 700 BC.
 Renfrew left much of the tomb and its contents and part of the roundhouse intact for future investigations.

 Analysis of the excavated skeletal remains indicate 157 human burials.
 Other areas of the tomb were not excavated and estimates are that there are possibly 400 people interred in the burial monument.
 The pottery remnants were determined to belong to at least 34 Grooved ware vessels.
-Other artefacts include hammerstone, flint knives, bone pins and an hammer made from an antler.
+Other artefacts include hammerstone, flint knives, bone pins and a hammer made from an antler.
 Historic Environment Scotland established the site as a scheduled monument in 1929.